 Anthony Elliott is Executive Director of the Hawke EU Jean Monnet Centre of Excellence at the University of South Australia, where he is Dean of External Engagement and Research Professor of Sociology.
-He is a Fellow of the Academy of the Social Sciences in Australia, and Senior Member of King’s College, Cambridge.
+He is a Fellow of the Academy of the Social Sciences in Australia, Senior Member of King’s College, Cambridge, and SuperGlobal Professor of Sociology (Visiting) at Keio University, Japan.
 He is the author and editor of many books in social theory, including most recently Identity Troubles (2016), The Culture of AI (2019) and Concepts of the Self (2020).

 "Elliott makes a lot of interesting points and connections.
 His mind works in intriguing ways."

 "Elliott is to be praised for turning a question frequently trivialized by media commentators and critics into one that constitutes a serious subject for cultural sociology."

 - CULTURAL SOCIOLOGY